BBC Kids (Canadian TV channel): Launch

 In November 2000, Alliance Atlantis was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch BBC Kids, described as "a national English language Category 2 (what is the current category B) specialty television service devoted to top-quality educational and entertaining programming for children and youth (ages 2-17).
 It will feature programming primarily from the UK and around the world.
 65% of the programming will target children ages 2 to 7, and 35% will target youth ages 8 to 17."

-The channel launched on November 5, 2001 as a joint venture between Alliance Atlantis and BBC Worldwide, the BBC's overseas operating arm.
+The channel launched on November 5, 2001, as a joint venture between Alliance Atlantis and BBC Worldwide, the BBC's overseas operating arm.
 As was its remit, it primarily sourced its programming from networks and producers from the United Kingdom, though its programming sources were never exclusively limited to those of the BBC.
 This also included international co-productions, including Tots TV, Mr. Bean: The Animated Series, and The Sleepover Club from Australia.
 It also broadcast a small amount of Canadian and Anglo-Canadian co-productions (including formerly-produced Alliance programming co-produced with a U.S. network such as PBS, Disney Channel, or Nickelodeon for U.S. broadcast) to meet CRTC Canadian content regulations and quotas.

 Transition from Alliance Atlantis to Knowledge Network

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media, acquired control of BBC Kids through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.
-It then became a part of Shaw Communications on October 10, 2010 after it acquired Canwest outright with the GSCP stake in CW Media.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives known as CW Media, acquired control of BBC Kids through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.
+It then became a part of Shaw Communications on October 10, 2010, after it acquired Canwest outright with the GSCP stake in CW Media.

 Shaw's ownership would be short-lived due to regulatory requirements to sell some former CW Media assets, and that process started on December 22, 2010, with early due diligence with a then-undisclosed sales partner.
 On January 17, 2011, Knowledge Network Corporation, a Crown corporation of the Government of British Columbia, announced it had finalized an agreement to purchase the channel through a subsidiary called Knowledge-West Communications Corporation from Shaw Media.
 BBC Worldwide would retain its existing interest.
 The sale was completed on April 29, 2011, and with it and CRTC approval, it converted from a commercial network to a non-commercial service, while relocating operations from Toronto to Burnaby in suburban Vancouver.

 The transaction resulted in a decision by cable providers in The Bahamas and Jamaica (which generally import Canadian channels onto their services for the convenience of snowbirds visiting the West Indies) to remove the network from its line-up at the end of 2011.